The Challenge: Luck can play a huge role in our everyday lives.

 Principle Two: Listening to Lucky Hunches

-We have all had a gut feeling where our stomach appears to be telling our brain what to do.
+We have all had a gut feeling that our stomach appears to be telling our brain what to do.
 How we respond to that feeling may have a lot to do with our luck.

 Wiseman asked his participants to fill out a questionnaire concerning the role of intuition in their lives.
 The survey asked them to indicate whether they trusted their gut when making decisions regarding their careers and relationships.